Every once in a while, news from the medical establishment comes across my desk that makes me laugh.

 The Right Exercise for You

-If you’re following the Save Our Bones Program, you know that bone health is a lot simpler than Mainstream Medicine would like you to believe.
+If you’re following the Osteoporosis Reversal Program, you know that bone health is a lot simpler than Mainstream Medicine would like you to believe.
 That easy changes in diet and lifestyle can reverse osteoporosis and make a huge difference in the way you feel.

 The same applies to exercising to help you fight osteoporosis.
 With this in mind I created the Densercise eBook System, an effective and quick way to strengthen the most important muscles and bones in your body.
 Thanks to the Density Training Method, critical bones such as hips, spine, shoulders, femur, wrists, fibula, tibia, and more are targeted for fracture prevention.